-Make friends with other women with ‘Hey!
-Vina,’ a Tinder for friendships
+Hey!
+Vina female friendship app is reaching out to Android users

-Swiping has been proven rather addicting, if not useful, for establishing interpersonal relationships.
+Swiping has been proven addictive, if not always useful, for establishing relationships.
 And now, it's being applied to friendships.

 If swiping for love has met with success (and indeed, no matter how infrequently, it most certainly has), it seems that applying the same practice to other sorts of relationships ought to result in happy endings, too.
 That is the hope behind new app Hey!
 Vina, described as “your favorite app for women’s friendship.”

-Note: Update: Hey!
-Vina is now available for Android as well.